neduchal/lbpLibrary/README.md

 -------------------------------
 	Download ZIP of this repository

-Create project in cmake gui and compile it in Visual Studio.
+Create project by cmake gui and compile it in Visual Studio.

 Folder LbpLibrary will be created in project folder.